Knights of Columbus host 5th annual Charity Golf Outing

 The outing will be scramble format with registration, lunch and raffle sales from 10-11:30 a.m. and shotgun start at 11:45 a.m.
 Dinner with cash bar, raffles, silent auction and awards will begin at 5 p.m.
 People can attend the dinner only for $20.

 Entry fee is $100.
-Those who pay by May 25 will be entered into a free drawing for a gift certificate for free 18-hole golf with cart at either Ives Grove or Browns Lake golf courses.
-Entry fee includes 18 holes of golf, cart, beverage ticket, gift bag, lunch and dinner.
+Those who pay by May 25 will be entered into a free drawing for a gift certificate for free 18-hole round of golf with cart at either Ives Grove or Browns Lake.
+The entry fee includes 18 holes of golf, cart, beverage ticket, gift bag, lunch and dinner.

 Register online at birdease.com/kofc697racine or call Ken Sack 262-488-3807.
 Checks can be made payable to Knights of Columbus Golf Outing and sent to Knights of Columbus, P.O.
 Box 081453, Racine, WI 53408.